12.4. Actor 5: A Polymorphism Example

 John Wayne

-Ogden 123 Palm Springs
+California, 123 Palm Springs

 An Extended Polymorphism Example

-A picture of a circularly linked list formed by lining nodes together with pointers.
-Each list node, represented by a rectangle, is an object instantiated on the heap with <kbd>new</kbd>.
+A picture of a circularly-linked list formed by lining nodes together with pointers.
+Each list node, represented by a rectangle, is an object instantiated on the heap with new.
 Nodes contain data and a pointer to the next node in the list.
 A special node, called a list head or header, doesn't contain data but forms the interface between a program and the list.
-The list is circularly linked because the pointer in the last node points back to the list head.
+The list is circularly-linked because the pointer in the last node points back to the list head.
+A logically empty circularly-linked list consists of a header node without data whose link points to itself.

 CList()

-Default Constructor builds a new, empty circularly linked list
+Default Constructor builds a new, empty circularly-linked list.

 ~CList()